 Here was this strong black ex-marine I had grown up idolizing, who looked outwardly fit and healthy while internally had been ravaged by cardiovascular disease due to a lifetime of poor eating, chronic stress, and inattention to his physical and emotional needs.
 And here I was, racing into adulthood prioritizing career and material wealth while ignoring physical and mental health, destined to suffer a similar, if not worse, health outcome as my father.
 Living and experiencing firsthand the impact of societal pressures and cultural norms on health, particularly within the African American community motivated me to split my professional energy and begin working in health and fitness alongside my work in corporate project and program management.

-After more than 20 years in this dual-role, providing personal and group fitness training, as well as sports and health coaching while also learning and applying evidence-based change and process improvement methods, I have a unique perspective on the field of health and wellness that combines my passion for healthy living, movement, and the natural world with my expertise in helping individuals and organizations achieve their unique goals and objectives.
+After more than two decades in this dual-role, providing personal and group fitness training, as well as sports and health coaching while also working with teams to create technical solutions and improve their processes, I have a unique perspective on the field of health and wellness that combines my passion for healthy living, movement, and the natural world with my expertise in helping individuals and organizations solve problems and achieve their unique goals and objectives.